grafana/grafana/docs/sources/features/datasources/jaeger.md

 +++

 # Jaeger data source
-Grafana ships with built-in support for Jaeger, open source, end-to-end distributed tracing.
+Grafana ships with built-in support for Jaeger, which provides open source, end-to-end distributed tracing.
 Just add it as a data source and you are ready to query your traces in [Explore]({{< relref "../explore" >}}).

 ## Adding the data source